fuzzythecat/awesome-spacer/data/README.md

 has approximately 200 characters to fit the default model configuration.

 ## Quick notes on the dataset
-When creating a custom dataset, concatenating shorter sentences into a single line can help reduce training time without hurting the performance.
+When creating a custom dataset, we found that concatenating shorter sentences into a single line can help reduce training time without hurting the performance.

 50,000 lines were randomly selected from the corpus(152 characters per line) for training,